Untitled Document

 This program will let you update firmware (if your unit is in-field upgradeable) as well as change the settings instead of using the push button and LED blinks.
 There are also special programming features that are not available in the push button programming mode.
 The receiver and transmitter modules must be put into a special mode in order to be used with this program.
 See the instructions below:

-Putting your XtremeLink® receiver in programming mode
+Putting your XtremeLink® receiver or X10+ Channel Expander in programming mode

 Putting your XtremeLink® transmitter module in programming mode